Skip to Main Content

 Learn More: How To Get a Personal Loan

-Overall, personal loan interest rates have been on the rise since late 2022, which means you’re likely to pay more to borrow now than you would have then.
-But your credit score, as well as the term and loan amount, will have a significant impact on how much you pay, too.
+Your credit score, as well as the term and loan amount, will have a significant impact on how much it costs to borrow money.
 Here are a few different credit score profiles and related loan costs:

 Fair credit

 Let’s say you have a FICO score of 600 (that means your score is considered to be in the “fair” category).
-The average interest rate for applicants with a credit score between 600 and 639 is around 29% for a five-year loan, based on the Credible data from January 2024.
+The average prequalified APR for applicants with a credit score between 580 and 669 was 30.76% for a five-year loan, based on Credible data from March.

 Check Out: Best Personal Loans for Fair Credit